 Why do you need a portable ashtray?

-Here are the other big reasons why you absolutely need a pocket ashtray:
+Here are the other big reasons why you absolutely need a portable ashtray:

 And littering the Great Outdoors with ash, butts and roaches violates at least three of them.